saumilwaghela/Online-Appointment-Booking-System-for-Multi-Chained-Clinics/README.md

 Online appointment system with the key features listed below:-
 # For patients:
  Register as an patient account

  Booking an appointment

  Cancelling an appointment

  See their booking status

  See doctor availability

  Search clinic and doctor

 # For Manager:
  Update status of appointments

  View appointment list

 # For Admin:
  Add doctor/clinic/manager in database

  Delete doctor/clinic/manager from database

  Show all doctors/clinic/manager

- Assign doctor to a clinic
+ Assign doctor/manager to a clinic

- Assign Manager to a clinic
+ Remoove doctor/manager from a clinic

 # Technologies used:
  HTML 5

  CSS

  PHP

  JavaScript

  AJAX

  SQL

  jQuery

 # Software Requirement:
  Php server like XAMPP, WAMPP etc.

- MySQL for database
+ MySQL for database.

- Web Browser supporting HTML5 : Google Chrome(recommended) / Firefox
+ Web Browser supporting HTML5 : Google Chrome(recommended) etc.